LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.
-      * *diagfp* -- pointer to the diagnostics output file
+      * *diagfp* -- pointer to the diagnostics output file.

    **Return value:**
       * *ARK_SUCCESS* if successful